runette/ngx-leaflet-loading/README.md

 This wrapper is tested against the [@asymmetrik/ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet) library but it has no dependency on that library so *should* work without it.
 It does, obviously, have a dependency that leaflet is loaded.

+For more detailed descriptions of how this wrapper was created : [Documentation](https://runette.gitbook.io/alcm/).

+For detailed descriptions of how to use and worked examples : [Article](https://medium.com/runic-software/quick-guide-to-leaflet-controls-in-angular-io-1b35d0807bdb), [Article](https://medium.com/runic-software/advanced-interactive-maps-in-angular-with-leaflet-68baafa03f72)

-for an example of this working - see [trackbash](https://trackbash.co.uk).
+For an example of this working in a real site - see [trackbash](https://trackbash.co.uk).

 # Install

 Install using npm:

 ```
-npm install leaflet-loading
 npm install @runette/ngx-leaflet-loading
 ```